 Omar Salum Biography

-Omar Salum was born in Belém, state of Pará – Brazil though he moved to Manaus at an early age.
-His first contact with jiu jitsu came on September, 1993 through two childhood friends, Luis Neto and Kleber Gadelha, who were BJJ blue belts at the Monteiro Academy.
+Omar Salum was born on July 22, 1975, in Belém, state of Pará – Brazil though he moved to Manaus at an early age.
+His first contact with jiu-jitsu came in September 1993 through two childhood friends, Luis Neto and Kleber Gadelha, who were BJJ blue belts at the Monteiro Academy.

 Salum signed up to a jiu-jitsu academy close to his house but did not grow roots under the team’s banner as he disagreed with the coaching methodology.
 Soon after Omar’s friends Kleber Gadelha and Luis Neto invited him to train at their gym (Associação Monteiro), this way starting a long-lasting relationship with this workgroup.
 On the 4th of February 1994, Omar Salum had his first training session ministered by Fábio Monteiro, also known as “Binho”.